Romancha/work-rest-pomodoro-site/README.md

 ## Build & Deploy

 > It was convenient for me to run the application in docker. \
-> So build and deploy based on docker deployment.
+> So 'build and deploy' based on docker deployment.

 ### Build